moccalotto/kaosrpg/index.md

 **Willpower** (WIL),
 and **Charisma** (CHA).

-To create your character, roll d4+d6+d8+d10+d10+d12+d20 (thats right, roll all your 7 dice and add them up) for each attribute.
-This is now your character!
-Maybe the GM will let you roll another if you're whiny about it.
+To create your character, roll d4+d6+d8+d10+d10+d12+d20 for each attribute.
+This is now your character; maybe the group will let you re-roll or rearrange your scores if you buy dinner!

-When we append a `:10` to one of the attributes (for instance STR:10), it means that we want the value of that attribute, divided by 10.
-We use these `:10` throughout these rules.
+When we append a `:10` to an attribute's name (for instance `STR:10`), it means that we want the value of that attribute, divided by 10.
+We use these `:10`'s throughout these rules.
+>
+> **Example**:
+> A character with a STR of 42 and an AGI of 39 would have a STR:10 of 4 and a AGI:10 of 3.

 Traits
 ------